-Let us next see if epigraphy aids us in fixing Brāhmī the date of the origin of Jainism in South India.
-The only The earliest lithic records in the Tamil country epigraphical records. are the famous Brāhmī-inscriptions discovered in the districts of Madura and Ramnad, and published a few years ago by the Government Epigraphist.
-These inscriptions written in the alphabet of the Asoka Edicts are assigned to the end of the third and the beginning of the second century B.C.
+Let us next see if epigraphy aids us in fixing Brāhmī Inscriptions the date of the origin of Jainism in South India. the only The earliest lithic records in the Tamil country epigraphical records. are the famous Brāhmī inscriptions discovered in the districts of Madura and Ramnad, and published a few years ago by the Government Epigraphist.
+These inscriptions written the alphabet of the Asoka Edicts are assigned to the end of the third and the beginning of the second century B.C.
 They are found scattered in the following places:-1.
 Marugāltalai, 2.
 Anaimalai, 3.
 Tirupparankunram, 4.
 Arittapatti, 5.
 Kīlavalavu, 6.
 Karungālakkudi, 7.
 Muttupatti, 8.
 Siddharmalai, 9.
 Kongar-Puliyangulam, 10.
 Alagarmalai, 11.
 Sittannavāsal.
 No one has succeeded in deciphering these inscriptions.
-Looking carefully into the characters, one finds such Tamil words as Pāli, Madhurai, Kumattur.1 few Tamil The identification of a Brāhmī characters written nevertheless in has led scholars to propound the view that these characters were perhaps in use in the Pandyan country even in that early period, and that these may have developed into the Tamil Vatteluttu just as they developed into the present Tamil, Grantha, Canarese and Telugu characters.
+Looking carefully into the characters, one finds such Tamil words as Pāli, Madhurai, Kumattur, 1 The identification of a few Tamil Brāhmī characters nevertheless in written has led scholars to propound the view that these characters were perhaps in use in the Pandyan country even in that early period, and that these may have developed into the Tamil Vatteluttu just as they developed into the present Tamil, Grantha, Canarese and Telugu characters.
 We are not just now concerned with these questions.
-These records are, perhaps, Jain in character, for, not far off from the places where these inscriptions are found, we have ruins of Jain temples, with mutilated statues of Jain Tirthankaras, with their respective iconographic symbols such as the hooded serpent or the triple umbrella. the date of the inscriptions is the beginning of the third century B.C., as has been conceived by specialists,2 the inference may perhaps be made that, even then, Jain sages had commenced their work of preaching the Jain doctrine to the Tamils.
-Other than these, there are records that illumine the obscure history of early South Indian Jainism.
-It is astonishing that, for some of the brightest periods of South Indian History, neither copper-plate grants nor inscriptions on stone are available.
-Such inscriptions as have been published by Government epigraphists deal more largely with medieval than the early history of South India. further information as regards early South Indian Jainism, we are therefore forced to depend mainly on the literature of the Tamils.
+These records are, perhaps, Jain in character, for, not far off from the places where these inscriptions are found, we have ruins of Jain temples, with mutilated statues of Jain Tirthankaras, with their respective iconographic symbols such as the hooded serpent or the triple umbrella. the date of the inscriptions is the beginning of the third century B.C., as has been conceived by specialists, the inference may perhaps be made

-^{.1} P. Arunachalam, Skelches of Ceylon.
-History; pp. 14 & 15: see also Mahavamsa, p.
+1 P. Arunachalam, Sketches of Ceylon History, pp. 14 & 15: see also Mahāvamsa, p.
 49.